OfficeDev/office-js-docs-pr/docs/publish/publish-office-add-ins-to-appsource.md

 Before you proceed, ensure that your add-in adheres to the applicable [AppSource validation policies](/legal/marketplace/certification-policies) and that you're [ready to publish](/partner-center/marketplace-offers/checklist).

-After that, when you're ready to include your solution in Microsoft AppSource and within Office, submit it to Partner Center.
-Then it goes through an approval and certification process.
+When you're ready to include your solution in Microsoft AppSource and within Office, submit it to Partner Center.
+Then, it goes through an approval and certification process.
 For complete details, see [Make your solutions available in Microsoft AppSource and within Office](/partner-center/marketplace/submit-to-appsource-via-partner-center).

 ## Provide an installation link